 Below are our top picks from partner lenders offering unsecured joint personal loans.
 Unsecured loans don’t require you to put up collateral (such as your home, investment property, or bank account) to back the loan.

 LightStream ranks as our best overall personal loan lender offering joint loans.
-With low rates, no fees, and a Rate Beat program that will beat any rate a competitor offers by 0.10 percentage points, LightStream is a terrific option for those with excellent or good credit.
+With low rates and no fees, as well as its Rate Beat program, LightStream is a terrific option for those with excellent or good credit.

 When you fill out a LightStream application, you can select “joint application” for the application type to apply with your spouse.